 How Much are Stairlifts?

 Stairlifts are cost-effective and a good investment for any space, whether that’s a residential or a public building.
-Domestic and public stairlift price points inevitably differ, but prices start from around £2,000, which is the cost of a simpler stairlift with a track and chair, best suited for straight staircases.

 The type of stairlift you choose, and therefore the cost, is largely a case of what is most suitable for the building or area in question; as well as factors such as the frequency of use.
 The best idea is to start discussions with a experienced stairlift company to see what they recommend for the space and the designs they have available for you to choose from.
 The company will advise you on what’s best suited for your building and the most efficient in providing improved accessibility to your various stakeholders.

 Choosing the right design depends on several factors, such as the dimensions of the area in which the stairlift will be installed.
 There are even designs that can work well with listed buildings without spoiling the look or fabric of the building.

 Because stairlifts are generally customised to fit a client’s needs, prices will vary from one solution to another.
 Once we’re consulted, our team will draw up a detailed quote that will cover the entire installation process so you won’t have to deal with any unexpected costs.
 We work closely with all clients to make sure that both the process and our fees are transparent.

 Sesame Access Systems is one of the leading stairlift manufacturers for public and residential buildings.
 We installed our first stairlift in 1997 and have since installed stairlifts in over 200 buildings across the world.
 It’s worth stating that our very first stairlift, fitted in 1997, is still working perfectly to this day, a testament to the quality of our builds.